-To hear Brad tell the story of standing on the podium that day is chilling.
-When they played the National Anthem he knew that the US flag was being hoisted above all of the others.
+When they played the National Anthem he knew that the U.S. flag was being hoisted above all of the others.
 And in that moment, in typical Brad Snyder fashion, he thought of all those who helped him along the way.
 His family, his friends, his coaches, his brothers who carried him out of Afghanistan, and the surgeon who spent 12 hours putting his face back together.

 He realized that swimming, that sports in general, had never been about one person; athletics simply served as the medium for the efforts of so many to coalesce.
 He’s convinced that individuals never accomplish anything truly great, communities come together to create excellence.
 He had perspective.
 He was grateful.